 Shirakawago’s Gassho-zukuri houses in Gifu

 All logs were joined together only with straw or ivy ropes.
-Those ropes help to preserve the house for a long time because they accumulate soot from the smoke of the hearth and become as hard as steel, thus developing insect-repellent and preservation effects.
+Those ropes helped to preserve the house for a long time because they accumulated soot from the smoke of the hearth and became as hard as steel, thus developing insect-repellent and preservation effects.

-Kaga calm promotes the production of saltpeter for gunpowder under the floor, Japanese paper and silk.
-Gassho-zukuri was the bestl place to produce those products as tributes to Kaga calm during the Edo era.
+The Kaga clan promoted the production of saltpeter for gunpowder under the floor, Japanese paper and silk.
+Gassho-zukuri House was the best place to produce those products as tributes to the Kaga clan during the Edo era.

 There are several cozy restaurants and cafes in Shirakawago.
-Cafe Hina was one of my favorite places to stay for a long time.
+Cafe Hina was one of my favorite places to stay for reading a book.